The Encyclopedia of American Songs and Musicals

 In any case, having been Al Capone's official pianist deprives him nothing of his talent as a showman.
-It is obviously why he fills the Grand Terrace in Chicago to each of his performances.
+It is obviously why he fills the Grand Terrace in Chicago at each of his performances..

 12 – Cab Calloway – Dixie doorway 3:36 (Frank Perkins, Mitchell Parish)